rpelger/station-finder/README.md

-As an entry point to the application you should just look at [Main.java](src%2Fmain%2Fjava%2Fcom%2Fcomsystoreply%2Flabs%2Fchargingstations%2FMain.java), where the application is _configured_ by providing the required _Driven Adapters_ to the [ChargingStationsApp.java](src%2Fmain%2Fjava%2Fcom%2Fcomsystoreply%2Flabs%2Fchargingstations%2Fapp%2FChargingStationsApp.java) and by starting the web-application (see: [JavalinWebApp.java](src%2Fmain%2Fjava%2Fcom%2Fcomsystoreply%2Flabs%2Fchargingstations%2Fadapters%2Fweb%2FJavalinWebApp.java)) and thus exposing the _Driven Ports_ via a web interface.
-The ChargingStationApp implements all _Driving Ports_ as a simple _facade_ by delegating functionality to disstinct _UseCases_.
+As an entry point to the application you should just look at [Main.java](src%2Fmain%2Fjava%2Fcom%2Fcomsystoreply%2Flabs%2Fchargingstations%2FMain.java), where the application is _configured_ by providing the required _Driven Adapters_ to the [ChargingStationsApp.java](src%2Fmain%2Fjava%2Fcom%2Fcomsystoreply%2Flabs%2Fchargingstations%2Fapp%2FChargingStationsApp.java) and by starting the web-application (see: [JavalinWebApp.java](src%2Fmain%2Fjava%2Fcom%2Fcomsystoreply%2Flabs%2Fchargingstations%2Fadapters%2Fweb%2FJavalinWebApp.java)) and thus exposing the _Driving Ports_ via a web interface or a scheduled driving actor.
+The ChargingStationApp implements all _Driving Ports_ as a simple _facade_ by delegating functionality to distinct _UseCases_.

 ### Users / Roles